glydrfreak/vSpeedVario-mini/README.md

   - `VELOCITY_UNITS`= <b>1</b>; Default [1]FEET_PER_SECOND, [2]METERS_PER_SECOND, [3] FEET_PER_MINUTE
 - Tools -> Board -> Select: Adafruit Feather M0
 - Connect your v^SPEED mini to your computer
+  - Some USB cables are "charge only" cables, which won't work for uploading code, so use the USB cable provided in the kit
   - The vario must be switched on
-  - The usb cable must not be a "charge only" cable
-- Tools -> Port -> Select the correct port
+- Tools -> Port -> Select the appropriate port
+  - The port should be automatically renamed to "COM# (Adafruit Feather M0)"
 - Sketch -> Upload